Are you wondering how Theatrical Romantic Body Type looks and how to style it?

 Knitwear.
 Soft and fluffy sweaters with a soft and rounded neckline, rich trim and catchy patterns.
 Length to the waist, sleeves should also not be long – the best options are to the wrist or 3/4.

 Dresses.
 Looking for graceful options with an accentuated waist and emphasis on the shoulders.
 Richly decorated with an abundance of details.
 Soft cutouts; the sleeves taper towards the wrists.
-With a tapered hem if the dress is short and with a flared hem if long.
+With a tapered hem if the dress is short and a flared hem if long.

 Bags.
 Small, rounded shape made of soft, pliable leather or fabric.
 With intricate, luxurious ornamentation and intricate finishes.
 Bags with graceful shoulder straps, made of light soft leather, suede, textiles.
 Clutches, crossbody made of unusual materials.

 Decorations.
 The theatrical romantic character cannot do without them.
 Minimalism and simplicity will never decorate this type.
-The form of jewellery should be round, complex, intricate, ornate—the shine of stones and metal even for day trips.
+The form of jewellery should be round, complex, intricate, and ornate—the shine of stones and metal even for day trips.
 The main thing is the complexity and elegance of their form.

 Hairstyle.
 Hair should always be well-groomed and voluminous, and the shape should be rounded and soft.
-Soft waves, curls, will serve good.
+Soft waves, and curls, will serve good.
 For coloring, choose rich and extreme shades, luxurious and catchy.

 Makeup.
 A shimmery foundation works here, and it is necessary to combine the watercolor softness of paints with sharp details: thoroughly shaded eyeshadow and a crisp upper lid.
 Bright colors are applicable with good shading.